KarlMathuthu/taskify-go/ReadMe.md

 ## Contributing

-Contributions to Task-Go are welcome!
+Contributions to Taskify are welcome!
 Whether you're a beginner looking to improve your GoLang skills or an experienced developer wanting to support beginners, there are many ways to contribute:

 - **Bug Fixes**: Find and fix bugs within the application.
 - **Feature Implementation**: Add new features to enhance the functionality of the task manager.